Ricoh Europe - Case Study

 "This is the email that every sales rep has on their doorstep on a Monday morning.
 It shows them their month-to-date, won business, what’s in the pipeline, how much they have won year-to-date, how that correlates to their targets, and how many opportunities they have created that month.
 All of these are key KPIs that they are measured on by their managers and they can see them in a visual way which is consistent with all of the sales reps across Europe."

 Ricoh uses Board also to compare historic snapshots and insights of the sales forecast for given months against the actual results.
-The resulting report enables sales managers and executives to evaluate the accuracy of Sales Forecasts across the entire organization, both for individual sales reps and divisional or European teams.
+The resulting report enables sales managers and executives to evaluate the accuracy of Sales Forecasts across the entire organization, both for individual sales reps and divisional or European teams, as Matthew explains:

-“This is one of the most interesting applications we have built on the Board platform because it allows us to drive actions in the view of continuous improvement,” says Matthew.
+"This is one of the most interesting applications we have built on the Board platform because it allows us to drive actions in the view of continuous improvement."

 With this tool, Ricoh leverages Board’s modern BI capabilities to pursue a Customer Retention Strategy.
 Based on the analysis of certain KPIs, Board helps sales reps to identify those customers that have not received enough attention.